 Division exists within the Second Circuit as well.
-Although NBC is still good law in that circuit, having never been overruled, 33 in 2009, a magistrate judge in the District of Connecticut, which is one of the lower courts in that circuit, concluded that an international commercial arbitration held under auspices of the Arbitration Institute of the Stockholm Chamber of Commerce was covered by Section 1782 because the arbitral tribunal had not issued any orders precluding discovery and the proceeding was taking place under UNCITRAL rules.
-34 Neither of these factors were meaningful under NBC's analysis - nor for that matter Intel's 35 - but the decision was not appealed and the case has been cited by other courts.
-36
+Although NBC is still good law there, having never been overruled,32 in 2009, a magistrate judge in the District of Connecticut concluded that an international commercial arbitration held under auspices of the Arbitration Institute of the Stockholm Chamber of Commerce was covered by §1782 because the arbitral tribunal had not issued any orders precluding discovery and the proceeding was taking place under UNCITRAL rules.33 Neither of these factors were meaningful under NBC's analysis - nor, for that matter, Intel's34 - but the decision was not appealed and the case has been cited by other courts.35

-In a more recent decision, In re Ex Parte Application of Kleimar NV (Kleimar), a court in the Southern District of New York, which is also located in the Second Circuit, found that a series of private commercial arbitrations occurring in London before the London Maritime Arbitration Association (LMAA) qualified as proceedings before a 'foreign tribunal' within the meaning of Section 1782.37 In reaching this conclusion, the court in Kleimar suggested that NBC was no longer controlling because of Intel's arbitration dicta.38 While observing that some of the uncertainty on this issue was the result of the Second Circuit's failure to weigh in on the continued validity of NBC in the 13 years since the Intel decision,39 the court in Kleimar then took the unusual step, for a district court, of assuming that a court of appeal decision in its own circuit was no longer binding precedent.
-Having made this assumption, the court in Kleimar relied on two out-of-circuit decisions that had allowed discovery pursuant to Section 1782 for LMAA arbitrations, cursorily stating that it found their reasoning 'persuasive'.40
+In a more recent decision, In re Ex Parte Application of Kleimar NV, a court in the Southern District of New York found that a series of private commercial arbitrations occurring in London before the London Maritime Arbitration Association (LMAA) qualified as proceedings before a 'foreign tribunal' within the meaning of §1782.36 In reaching this conclusion, the court in Kleimar suggested that NBC was no longer controlling because of Intel's arbitration dicta.37 While observing that some of the uncertainty on this issue was the result of the Second Circuit's failure to weigh in on the continued validity of NBC in the 13 years since the Intel decision,38 the court in Kleimar then took the unusual step, for a district court, of assuming that a court of appeal decision in its own circuit was no longer binding precedent.
+Having made this assumption, the court in Kleimar relied on two out-of-circuit decisions that had allowed discovery pursuant to §1782 for LMAA arbitrations, cursorily stating that it found their reasoning 'persuasive'.39

 The same divergence of authority exists elsewhere.
-In the First, Third, Eighth, and DC Circuits, district courts have held that at least some types of private arbitral tribunal are within the ambit of the statute, 41 while their counterparts in the Fifth, Seventh, Ninth and Tenth Circuits have held that at least some types of private arbitral tribunal are not covered.
-42 In one striking instance, the same arbitration proceeding has produced conflicting decisions in different district courts.
-43

-Post-Intel decisions in the courts of appeals themselves have varied.
-As noted above, the Eleventh Circuit took up the question, but ultimately decided to save it for a later day.-44 The Seventh Circuit has merely noted in passing that 'the applicability of Section 1782 to evidence sought for use in a foreign arbitration proceeding is uncertain'.45 The Third Circuit has stated that use of materials gathered through Section 1782 discovery in an investor-state arbitration 'unquestionably would be "for use in a proceeding in a foreign or international tribunal";46 but it did so without any analysis or citation.47 And the Second Circuit, when given an opportunity either to endorse or cabin NBC in the context of an investor-state arbitration, declined.48 Only the Fifth Circuit has directly addressed the applicability of Section 1782 in the wake of Intel, and it stood firmly behind its previous decision in Biedermann.49
+In the First, Third, Eighth and DC Circuits, district courts have held that at least some types of private arbitral tribunal are within the ambit of the statute,40 while their counterparts in the Fifth, Seventh, Ninth and Tenth Circuits have held that at least some types of private arbitral tribunal are not covered.41 In one striking instance, the same arbitration proceeding has produced conflicting decisions in different district courts.42 day.43 The Third Circuit has stated that use of materials gathered through §1782 discovery in an investor-state arbitration 'unquestionably would be "for use in a proceeding in a foreign or international tribunal,"44 but it did so without any analysis or citation.45 And the Second Circuit, when given an opportunity either to endorse or cabin NBC in the context of an investor-state arbitration, declined.46 Only the Fifth Circuit has directly addressed the applicability of §1782 in the wake of Intel, and it stood firmly behind its previous decision in Biedermann.47